KriishAHate/Portfolio-Site/_news/announcement_4.md

 related_posts: false
 ---

-Check out my latest feature on the [Humans of WHOI](https://www.whoi.edu/kriish-hate/) page!
+A feature on the [Humans of WHOI](https://www.whoi.edu/kriish-hate/) page highlights my work and experiences.